Conductor Length Effects Upon Over-Voltage Protection From Lightning Conditions

 The conductor length is the total length of the two conductors required.
 The total voltage developed between the two connection points of any device due to a lightning surge is the sum of: (1) the clamping voltage of the device selected and (2) the voltage developed by the conductors themselves.

-Of course, in order to achieve successful protection, the total voltage across the isolation joint must be below its insulation withstand value.
+Of course, to achieve successful protection, the total voltage across the isolation joint must be below its insulation withstand value.
 Normal procedure would be to select a protective device with the lowest allowable clamping voltage for the application.
-Solid-state devices made by Dairyland have a threshold voltage of typically several volts, while spark gap arresters fire at hundreds to low thousands of volts.
+Dairyland solid-state devices have a threshold voltage of typically several volts, while spark gap arresters fire at hundreds to low thousands of volts.
 However, any device also has a total voltage that appears across its terminals during the flow of lightning current, due to the same inductive effect described in this article – a value that is above its threshold voltage.

 As an example, assume that the device selected has a clamping voltage of 500 volts at the highest value of lightning surge current anticipated.
 Referencing the above formula, this results in: